 New Product PMWG-1500 (Photonic Microwave Generator) transfers stability from the ORS-Cubic ultrastable laser system to the microwave domain

 Our novel PMWG-1500 Photonic Microwave Generator is a compact all-in-one solution providing microwave signals up to 12 GHz with exceptionally low phase noise and high signal-to-noise ratio, for applications such as cesium clock interrogation or traditional radar.
 It relies on Menlo Systems' unique optical frequency comb technology and ultrastable laser systems.
 The PMWG-1500 combines our fully automated SmartComb and our robust ORS-Cubic high-finesse cavity stabilized laser.

 ORS Product family

 Menlo Systems’ Optical Reference System series (available from 500-1600 nm) can save you valuable R&D time, enabling you to focus on your experiments.
-We provide all-in-one complete systems, delivering as many ultra-narrow laser lines as needed, as well as stand-alone cavities, vacuum chambers and extension packages including: fibre noise cancellation, active suppression of residual amplitude modulation, absolute frequency shift to operate exactly at the atomic transition of interest, and second harmonic generation modules.
+We provide all-in-one complete systems, delivering as many ultra-narrow laser lines as needed, as well as stand-alone cavities, vacuum chambers and extension packages, including: fiber noise cancellation, absolute frequency shift to operate exactly at the atomic transition of interest and second harmonic generation modules.

 The ORS series is used in applications such as ultralow-noise microwave synthesis, ultrastable frequency dissemination via optical fiber and many atomic and molecular physics experiments.